 Walking up to Harghartsin, you’ll notice a few kachkar stones placed alongside the hill.
 And be sure to stop at the top to take in the views of the full complex.

-In front of the main church, St. Astvatsatsin (Mother of God), are the ruins of its gavit.
+In front of the main church, St. Astvatsatsin, are the ruins of its gavit.
 The space is now a mostly empty courtyard with a few remaining columns and arches.
-I couldn’t help but feel, though, what a cramped monastery this would’ve been with another full-sized structure standing right here.

 The second-most prominent church is that of St. Gregory, accessible via its gavit which remains in pristine condition.
 The church is possibly the oldest of the main structures, dating back to the 10th century.

-The structure is an octagonal dome supported by four large pillars, while various inscriptions and strange reliefs adorn the interior.
+The church features an octagonal dome supported by four large pillars, while various inscriptions and strange reliefs adorn the interior.

 Other structures of note include St. Stepanos Church, built in 1244.
-And over to one side is a tomb in which members of the Bagratuni dynasty were buried, such as King Smbat and his nephew Gagik.
-Additionally, the tomb contains princes of the Kyrukian dynasty.
+And over to one side is a tomb in which members of the Bagratuni dynasty were buried, such as King Smbat and his nephew Gagik (who both built spectacular churches at the former capital of Ani).